vhforbes/Scaffold-Eth-Challanges/README.md

 ### 🥅 Goals / Checks

-- [ ] 🤔 Do you understand how the x\*y=k price curve actually works?
+- [x] 🤔 Do you understand how the x\*y=k price curve actually works?
 Write down a clear explanation for yourself and derive the formula for price.
 You might have to shake off some old algebra skills!

+There are two different perspectives here.
+Price and Liquidity.
+Price is calculated after we know the new amount of tokens that will be left on the exchange after the trade. dy = amount to buy dx = amount to sell

+dy = y - (k / (x + dx)) => Here is the formula to know know many tokens the buyer will get.

+dx / dy => Is used to calculate the price.
+If i were buying x token, it would be inverse but also the above equation would change.

-- [ ] 💃 You should be able to go through the price section of this tutorial with the sample numbers and generate the same outputChange variable.
+- [x] 💃 You should be able to go through the price section of this tutorial with the sample numbers and generate the same outputChange variable.

 ---